isomerpages/nparks-biodiversity/_festival-highlights/Community Programmes and Activities.md

 showcase of spectacular moments and lesser known sightings in Singapore.&nbsp;</p>
 <p></p>
 <p>The talk will conclude with some general pointers on ethical behavour
-in the field closing off with a short Q&amp;A session.</p>
+in the field, closing off with a short Q&amp;A session.</p>
 <p></p>
 <p>Speaker: Mr. Loke Peng Fai, member of Nature Photography Society, Singapore.</p>
 </td>